Leading Effective Discussions:

 - Do you want to improve your facilitation, leadership and communication skills?

-If you answered yes to any of the above, then don’t miss this opportunity to develop important and relevant skills and check out this set of practical and highly participatory facilitation skills workshops (each workshop is 3.5 hours).
+If you answered yes to any of the above, then don’t miss this opportunity to develop important and relevant skills and check out this set of practical and highly participatory facilitation skills workshops (each in-person workshop is 3.5 hours AND starting April 2020 we piloted our virtual version which is 3 hours with a break).

 Why: Successfully learning to lead and guide student discussions requires a range of fairly sophisticated communication skills; many people employ strategies using trial and error as they have never been trained to facilitate discussions.
 Facilitation allows everyone to express themselves, keeps discussions moving and maintains a safe, respectful group environment.
 It also gives a practical insight into the hidden curriculum of class or group dynamics.
 Bonus: Facilitation helps beyond classroom settings as it helps groups have more inclusive and efficient meetings.